-We can usually get the agency to reduce the fine to $158.
+Our typically outcome is a reduced fine to $158.
 The Court will add $33 in costs.
-We will have the court withhold the adjudication so that your insurance isn’t affected.
+We will have the court withhold the adjudication (no conviction) so that your insurance isn’t affected.
 Typically you get 60 days to pay this.
-The total with my fee is $226.

 - You ran it within a second of it turning red.

 - You carefully and prudently rolled through the right turn without coming to a complete stop.

 - It was not you driving and you don’t know who was.

 - The big truck ahead of you blocked the view of the light until it was too late.

 If that is what you want us to do, our fee is $150.
 You had better be sure that the front of your vehicle has passed the stop bar before the light turned red in the video.
 Do not rely on the still pictures.